Descriptive text transcript

 A descriptive text transcript is a full text equivalent of the content in a video — that is, of all the meaningful audio and visual information presented in the video.

-A descriptive text transcript exists as a text alternative in a separate file, outside of the video file.
+A descriptive text transcript is a text alternative that exists outside the video, either somewhere else on the page or in a separate file.
 It can be accessed by search engines and assistive technologies.

 A descriptive text transcript is not just a copy of the captions.
 It includes both the script in the audio track and a description of any meaningful visual content in the video.
 The idea is that it can be read instead of watching and listening to the video, without losing any of the important information.